impishj/Css-To-Inline-Styles/readme.md

-The task of mobile friendly email design seems like it's going to be painful this is my attempt to make it cleaner.
+The task of mobile friendly email design seems like it's going to be painful.
+This is my attempt to make it cleaner.

 This update adds the ability to add outlook conditional comments via a <mobile> tag.

 This inliner now interprets this (<mobile> tag):

 `
 <mobile>
 The content here will only be visiable on mobile devices